 What is an IT Budget?

-An IT budget is a set plan for a specific amount of time, associated with hardware, software, and other IT service costs.
+An IT budget is a set plan for a specific amount of time, associated with IT hardware, software, and other IT service costs.
 It represents a financial plan or allocation of funds that an organisation earmarks to cover IT expenses, planning, and investments.
 This document is a crucial part of the overall organisational budget, reflecting the resources dedicated to IT service delivery.

 An IT budget aligns technological requirements and expenditures with the organisational business strategy.
 It’s utilised by finance, IT, and business colleagues to devise a financial blueprint that ensures the appropriate IT equipment is in place to provide effective IT support while optimising costs.